U.S. lawmakers ease proposed curbs on Chinese chips amid corporate pushback

 The text of a new version of the measure, dated Dec.
 1, no longer forbids contractors from "using" the targeted chips and pushes the compliance deadline back to 5 years from the immediate or 2 year implementation deadlines included in the first version.

-"This does not clearly prohibit contractors from themselves using covered semiconductor products," said Robyn Burrows, a lawyer specializing in federal contracting, when asked to read excerpts of the new draft.
+"This does not clearly prohibit contractors from themselves using covered semiconductor products," said Robyn Burrows, a lawyer at Blank Rome specializing in federal contracting, when asked to read excerpts of the new draft.

 Chips made by SMIC are commissioned by companies all over the world and can be found in products as diverse as cell phones and cars.
 They are difficult to identify because chips are not typically labeled with the names of the companies that manufacture them.